For People with Special Needs

 WJCS provides a variety of programs, services and living arrangements for people with special needs and their families.
 Our goal is to enable individuals to reach their potential, enhance their strengths and overcome obstacles.
 This is achieved through direct service, advocacy and supportive services.

-AUTISM SERVICES - a full range of offerings that assist children and adults on the Autism Spectrum and their families deal with their unique challenges.
+AUTISM SERVICES - a full range of offerings that assist children and adults on the Autism Spectrum and their families in dealing with their unique challenges.

 RESIDENTIAL SERVICES - caring, supervised homes in residential communities allow adults with special needs to live as independently as possible.
 Options include: